Pearson-Higher-Ed/design/component-creation-guide.md

 [d-repo]: https://github.com/Pearson-Higher-Ed/design/

 ### Definition Approval
 Once your definition reaches a final state you'll need to submit it to the review board to check compliance with the [Design Requirements][design-reqs] from the membership specification.
-If everything in the spec is satisfied you'll get a greenlight and can proceed to implementing your design.
-If anything doesn't quite line up the approvers will work with you to bring your component into alignment with the spec.
+If everything in the spec is satisfied you can proceed to implementing your design.
+If anything doesn't line up, the approvers will work with you to bring your component into alignment with the spec.

 Submit a definition for review by sending an email to <elemental-review@pearson.com>.
 Make sure to include a link to your work and a copy of the [approval checklist][checklist] (choose File > Make a copy).